Pitching underhand wasn’t a gimmick for Gheen, it was his preferred style. … An MLB umpire confirmed pitching underhand is allowed.

 This seems to meet the definition of “illegal pitch” in the MLB rulebook, which reads, “An ILLEGAL PITCH is (1) a pitch delivered to the batter when the pitcher does not have his pivot foot in contact with the pitcher’s plate; (2) a quick return pitch.
 An illegal pitch when runners are on base is a balk.”

-Can you throw a ball faster underhand?
+How fast can you throw a baseball underhand?

 Why is the spitball banned?

 The reason why the spitball was banned was that it was regarded as doctoring a baseball.
 And everything that was considered doctoring a baseball was banned on this day in 1920.
 Throwing the spitball before that 10th of February 1920 was a common thing.
 Many pitchers did it.